VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables: VaR super-additivity

-which is precisely VaR super-additivity.
-This completes the proof. \end{proof} The strength of Theorem~\ref{thm:Varsuperadditivity} lies in its ability to encompass a broad class of dependence structures while permitting considerable flexibility in the choice of marginal distributions, which need not be identical.
+which is VaR super-additivity. \end{proof} The strength of Theorem~\ref{thm:Varsuperadditivity} lies in its ability to encompass a broad class of dependence structures while permitting considerable flexibility in the choice of marginal distributions, which need not be identical.

 The following two propositions provide sufficient conditions for establishing the NSD and SD properties. \begin{proposition} When $\XX$ is negative lower orthant dependent (NLOD) \citep{Block1982a,Joe1997}, that is